Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Introduction

 The rest of the paper are organized as follows.
-Section \ref{sec:Random Additive Piece-wise linear Multi-Attribute Utility Functions} structures random multi-attribute utility functions with a piecewise linear additive form.
-Section \ref{sec:Data-Driven Distributional Preference Robust Model} proposes two DPRO Models.
-The tractable reformulations and solution methods of the PRO models are developed in Section~\ref{sec:Reformulations and Solution Methods}.
-Section~\ref{sec:Case Studies} details three case studies and report preliminary test results.
-Section \ref{sec:Piecewise linear approximation of the random utility functions} extends to a general case of random utility function which relaxes the restriction on the piecewise linear structure.
+Section~\ref{sec:Random_additive_PLUF} structures random multi-attribute utility functions with a piecewise linear additive structure.
+Section~\ref{sec:Data-Driven DUPRO} proposes two DUPRO Models.
+The tractable reformulation and solution method of the bootstrap model are developed in Section~\ref{sec:Reformulations and Solution Methods}.
+Section \ref{sec:PLA_random utility} extends the DUPRO models to general random utility function cases without a piecewise linear structure.
+Section~\ref{sec:Case Studies} reports preliminary numerical test results.
 Section \ref{sec:Conclusions} concludes.

-\section{Random Additive Piecewise Linear Multi-Attribute Utility Functions}
+\section{Random additive piecewise linear multi-attribute utility functions}

-We consider multi-attribute utility functions with $M$ attributes.
-Let $x_m$ be the performance of attribute $m$, for $m \in \fM :=\{1, \dots, M\}$, and $x := (x_1, \cdots, x_M)'\in\mathbb{R}^M$ be the vector of all attribute performances.
-Denote by $u_m:\mathbb{R}\to\mathbb{R}$ the marginal utility function for attribute $m$.
-We begin by considering a piecewise linear utility function (PLUF) for each attribute and then move on to discuss general utility functions in Section \ref{sec:Piecewise linear approximation of the random utility functions}.
-This is not only because the PLUF will facilitate us to derive tractable DPRO models but also the DPRO models with the PLUF can be conveniently applied in data-driven problems (see Section \ref{sec:Piecewise linear approximation of the random utility functions}).
+We consider a multi-attribute decision-making problem where the DM's preference is described by an additive utility function.
+Additive multi-attribute utility functions are widely used in the literature of decision analysis and behavioural economics, see e.g.~\cite{pollak1967additive,huber1974multi,torrance1995multi,ghaderi2017linear,kadzinski2013robust} and references therein.
+Here we use it primarily because the tractable reformulations and the theoretical results of the DUPRO models to be developed in the forthcoming discussions rely heavily on the additive structure.
+Let $x_m$ be the performance of attribute $m$, for $m \in \fM :=\{1, \dots, M\}$, and $x := (x_1, \cdots, x_M)^T\in\mathbb{R}^M$ be the vector of all attribute performances.
+Denote by $u_m:\mathbb{R}\to\mathbb{R}$ the single-attribute utility function of attribute $m$.
+We begin by considering a piecewise linear utility function (PLUF) of each attribute and then move on to discuss general utility functions in Section \ref{sec:PLA_random utility}.
+In this setup, we assume the DM's preference can be represented by a PLUF.
+This is not only because the PLUF will facilitate us to derive tractable DUPRO models but also because the DUPRO models with the PLUF can be conveniently applied in real-world data-driven problems.
+Indeed, the PLUF structure is versatile in its ability to incorporate classical non-parametric utility assessment methods \cite{farquhar_utility_1984,wakker_eliciting_1996} into the random sampling processes required by the DUPRO models to generate observations of a random utility function.
 Let $u_m$ be a PLUF defined over interval $[a_m, b_m]$ with breakpoints